MAGIC-AI4Med/MAP/README.md

 ## Setup

 ### Environment
 We provide `requirements.txt` as a reference, the versions of packages are not compulsory.
+The typical installation time for setting up the environment is a few minutes.

 ### Data Preparation